Adventures in a Messy Life

 You just need a couple of things for this craft: the printable, card stock (or index Cards), brads, Markers

-1. Color your cardstock half blue and half purple.
+- Color your cardstock half blue and half purple.

-2. Cut out the top of your jar.
+- Cut out the top of your jar.

-3. Punch a hole at the dot through both the paper and the card stock.
+- Punch a hole at the dot through both the paper and the card stock.

-4. Put a brad through the papers and watch it spin.
+- Put a brad through the papers and watch it spin.

-I had these grand plans of getting step by step pictures, but I got like two steps, but it’s pretty self-explanatory of how to do it (I hope).
+I had these grand plans of getting step-by-step pictures, but I got like two steps, but it’s pretty self-explanatory of how to do it (I hope).
 Here’s Batman putting it together all on his own.

 Jesus changes water into wine mapwork

-We read all of the stories of how Jesus walks around Israel, but I don’t think we often think about how much Jesus had to walk.
+We read all of the stories of how Jesus walked around Israel, but I don’t think we often think about how much Jesus had to walk.
 So, I wanted the kids to get a chance to see a little bit of this.

 First we found where Jesus was baptized.